hemio-ev/carnivora/docs/schemas/ssl.rst

    RETURN QUERY
+       WITH

+       -- UPDATE
+       s AS (
+           UPDATE ssl.active AS t
+               SET used = t.scheduled
+           WHERE
+               t.machine_name = v_machine
+       )

        SELECT c.id, c.cert, a.service, a.service_entity_name FROM ssl.cert AS c
        JOIN ssl.active AS a
-    ON a.scheduled = c.id OR a.renew = c.id
+       ON a.used = c.id OR a.scheduled = c.id OR a.renew = c.id
+       WHERE
+        c.cert IS NOT NULL
-    WHERE c.machine_name = v_machine;
+        AND c.machine_name = v_machine;